 Am I Registered to Vote?If you are unsure if you are registered to vote, the Iowa Secretary of State’s office has a look-up tool on it’s website.
 If you are not registered to vote, you can register at your county auditor’s office, print off a form and mail it to your auditor, or register online through the Secretary of State’s website.

 The Secretary of State’s office has several online resources available to learn more about voting in Iowa.
 Visit their website:

 Voter Ready Iowa

-This document is intended for general informational purposes only and is not meant to provide a comprehensive listing or overview of all voting information.
+Disclaimer: This document is intended for general informational purposes only and is not meant to provide a comprehensive listing or overview of all voting information.
 Please contact your county auditor or the Iowa Secretary of State’s office for any additional information.
-This document was last updated on May 7, 2018 and may not necessarily reflect all the most recent or relevant information.
+This document was last updated on September 27, 2018 and may not necessarily reflect all the most recent or relevant information.